youyanggu/covid19_projections/path-to-herd-immunity.md

 ## Public health messaging should be clear and consistent

-Has this been the case?
-See for yourself below.
+Unfortunately, as the below example shows, this has not always been the case:

 ![When can we return to normal](/assets/images/return_to_normal.png)